ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

          gather_subset: all
          transport: eapi

-For details on how how to pass in authentication details see `Specifying Credentials`.
+For details on how how to pass in authentication details, see `Specifying Credentials`.

 Specifying Credentials